argovis/demo_notebooks/README.md

   ```

   Please note that `path_to_files` is the full path to the `demo_notebooks` directory on your machine, e.g. `C:\Users\username\python_files\Argovis\demo_notebooks`.
+- After a moment, several URLs will be printed to the terminal.
+Copy the one beginning with http://127.0.0.1 to your browser of choice to access the notebook environment.

 ## See Also